 Bloomfield College offers two stackable certificate programs in court reporting.
-Bloomfield is proud to offer the only face-to-face court reporting education in New Jersey.
+Bloomfield is proud to offer the only fully online court reporting education in New Jersey.

 Certificate One (four consecutive semesters including a summer) prepares students for careers in scoping work.

 Certificate Two (six consecutive semesters including two summers) prepares students for judicial court reporting and captioning.